 This post may contain affiliate links.
 Please read my disclosure policy.

-This dutch baby (also known as German pancakes) is the best I’ve ever had!
-It’s got a light custard base, fluffy sides and edges, and a rich buttery flavor.
+This Dutch baby (also known as a German pancake) is the best I’ve ever had!
+It has a light custard base, fluffy sides and edges, and a rich buttery flavor.

-While I certainly don’t make him his dream breakfast every morning, we’ll have a big breakfast a few times a week and he’s totally on cloud 9 from it.
+While I certainly don’t make him his dream breakfast every morning, we’ll have a big breakfast a few times a week and then he’s totally on cloud nine.

-The past little bit I’ve been working on perfecting a dutch baby since I realized I’d neglected to share a recipe for one here.
-I’m so excited to share this recipe with you today.
+I’ve been working on perfecting a Dutch baby for the past couple of weeks and I’m so excited to share this recipe with you today.
 My boys are obsessed with it and I hope you love it as much as we have!

-First things first though, a little background in case you’re not familiar:
+First things first though: here’s a little background in case you’re not familiar:

 What is a Dutch pancake called?